 Serratus anterior: assists with the elevation of the ribcage.

 Latissimus dorsi: assists with the elevation of the lower ribcage.

 Scalenes: assists with the elevation of the upper ribcage.

 Why do some surgical patients who are presenting with bowelobstruction (Figure 4) find it difficulttobreathe?
 Let’s go back to our principles and apply Boyle’s law.

 Remember pressure is inversely related to volume.
-In this case, large bowel obstruction prevents the diaphragm from being able to flatten effectively, reducing intrathoracic volume generated via inspiration and in turn reducing the volume of gas that can be inspired.
-As a result, patients can feel short of breath due to the inability to inspire air effectively.
+In this case, large bowel obstruction prevents the diaphragm from being able to flatten effectively, reducing intrathoracic volume generated via inspiration and, in turn, reducing the volume of gas that can be inspired.
+As a result, patients can feel short of breath due to their inability to inspire effectively.
 Decompression of the bowel via a nasogastric tube can significantly improve the mechanics of breathing in this situation.

 Degenerative neuromusculardiseases such as motor neurone disease can result in inadequateventilation, due to weakness of the respiratory muscles such as the intercostal muscles and diaphragm.

-reduces the intrathoracic volume able to be generated during inspiration and therefore reduces the pressure gradient for air to be drawn in from the atmosphere (this can result in inadequate levels of oxygen, known as hypoxia)
+reduces the intrathoracic volume able to be generated during inspiration and therefore reduces the pressure gradient for air to be drawn in from the atmosphere (this can result in inadequate levels of oxygenation, known as hypoxia).

-As a result, these patients often need ventilatorysupport.
+As a result, patients with advanced neuromuscular disease often require ventilatorysupport.